Shapes of Birth

 format — Black & White, 16mm

-created with the precious help of Jean-Pierre Gavini, Romain Alary, Mai Aghababian, RVZ, and Louis Arnoux
+created with the precious help of Jean-Pierre Gavini, Louis Arnoux, Romain Alary, Mai Aghababian, RVZ, St Louis, Hiventy.